West Linton: History

-Children of the United Presbyterian Church congregation attended the Somervail School, built in 1852 from money left for the purpose by James Somervail of Moreham, whose wife was a member of the brewing family of Younger, of long standing in the village.
-The 'New' School on School Brae was built in 1907 but is now disused, replaced by the new primary school on Deanfoot Road that opened in October 2013.
+The village is of ancient origin.
+It was historically named Linton Roderick, Linton Rutherick and Linton, the latter meaning "town on the lin or pool", presumably referring to its location on the Lyne Water.

+The town was renamed to "West Linton" in order to distinguish it from the village of East Linton, located in East Lothian.

 Climate

 As a part of the British Isles, West Linton experiences a maritime climate with cool summers and mild winters.
 West Linton can be prone to notably low temperatures.
 Contributing factors include its location in a valley and the relatively elevated position of the village centre at approximately 230m above sea level.
 It has recorded a number of British low temperature date records, such as -21.8 °C on 12 January 1982, -11.7 °C on 1 April 1917, -10.0 °C on 30 October 1926 and -18.3 °C on 16 November 1919.